Kbruce01/cleanfold-laundry/frontend/README.md

 Key Features for your laundry platform:
 Customer side:
-Homepage - Show services, pricing, how it works Booking form - Schedule pickup (date, time, address) Service selection - Choose services (wash, iron, dry clean, etc.)
+Homepage - Show services, pricing, how it works --- this is checked Booking form - Schedule pickup (date, time, address) -- next on the list to be executed Service selection - Choose services (wash, iron, dry clean, etc.)
 Pricing calculator - Estimate cost based on items Order tracking - See status (picked up → cleaning → delivery)